Spain's next Zara? Fashion label Desigual speeds global growth

 The Barcelona-based company has gained a reputation for bright garments and bold marketing, offering free clothes to shoppers who arrive in their underwear to special sale parties.

-It is all part of managing director Manel Jadraque's master plan to build a powerhouse brand to rival those of French luxury group LVMH, where he worked for a decade before joining Desigual as director of operations in 2004.
+It is all part of managing director Manel Jadraque's master plan to build a powerhouse brand to rival those of French luxury group LVMH (LVMH.PA), where he worked for a decade before joining Desigual as director of operations in 2004.

 "In the next three years we plan to grow about 20-25 percent a year.
 The big idea is to double the company every four years," Jadraque, 44, said in an interview during Berlin fashion week.